chadwhitaker/numbar-docs/README.md

 ## Getting Started

-Numbar is a simple client that reads JSON on a remote web page that you create.
+Numbar is a simple client that reads JSON on a remote web page that you've created.
 Below are the specific JSON properties that Numbar can receive for displaying values in your menu bar.
 You may use whichever programming language you want, as long as it outputs valid JSON.

 <br>

 To begin, output a property called `menubar` with a value or metric that is very important to you.
-The `menubar` value is what you'll see in your macOs menu bar, so this should be something that often changes and is of high interest to you.
+The `menubar` value is what you'll see in your macOS menu bar, so this should be something that often changes and is important to you.

 ```json